12 Science-Backed Herbal Remedies for Stress, Pain and Sleep

 Aloe vera gel healing sunburned skin through accelerated cell regeneration

-11. Ashwagandha: Ancient adaptogen for stress relief & energy
+11. Ashwagandha: Ancient adaptogen for stress relief and energy

 As the reigning champion of adaptogenic herbs, ashwagandha provides herbal stress relief that rivals pharmaceuticals while boosting energy and resilience.